buildtheguild/cli-bridge/README.md

 #### Diagnosing failures

-`GET /v1/logs` (and the dashboard's Logs tab) shows recent transcription/download failures with the actual error message — e.g. the exact `whisper-cli timed out after ...` text — instead of just a bare failure count:
+`GET /v1/logs` (and the dashboard's Logs tab) shows recent transcription/download failures with the actual error message — e.g. the exact `whisper-cli timed out after ...` text — instead of just a bare failure count.
+It also covers Codex/Claude chat and streaming request failures, so a failed request shown in the Requests/Failure Rate metrics always has a matching explanation here.
+The periodic insights report (see `INSIGHTS_*` below) is excluded from those metrics — it's internal housekeeping, not user traffic — but its failures still land in `GET /v1/logs`, so a stale "not logged in" blip from before you authenticated won't leave a permanent-looking 100% failure rate on the dashboard:

 ```bash
 curl http://localhost:3900/v1/logs \